 I began as a parent governor in 2015.
 Since then my roles have included Chair of Governors, link governor for safeguarding, teaching & learning and SEND.

-I have been an active member of the school community for members years and all of my children attended Childs Hill.
+I have been an active member of the school community for many years and all of my children attended Childs Hill.
 I have volunteered in school and assisted on many school trips and I have been a familiar face at school events of the years.

 As Community Councillors we are ambitious for all children to thrive.
 Their emotional and educational wellbeing is a priority.
 Feeling safe, ready to learn and taking pride in themselves as part of the Childs Hill and Claremont Federation.
 I look forward to working with staff, pupils and parents to enable the best possible outcomes for all pupils.